joaduo/xpathwebdriver/README.md

 * https://github.com/mozilla/geckodriver/releases
 * ~~PhantomJs~~ (abandoned)

-Decompressed executables should be in yor PATH.
+Decompressed executables should be in your PATH.
 If you update python's `webdriver` package make sure you update browsers and drivers.

 ## Useful links for working with XPath